tensorflow/ngraph-bridge/diagnostics/README.md

 The [tf2ngraph] script can be used to convert tensorflow graph to an ngraph enabled graph and dump it as a protobuf (`pb`).
-Tensorflows' `import_pb_tensorboard.py` script can then be used to view the dumped graph on `tensorboard`.
+Tensorflow's `import_pb_tensorboard.py` script can then be used to view the dumped graph on `tensorboard`.

 ### Example usage